Skip to main content

 • action – fight, fall, sit, lie

-How to enable or disable event submission
+Enable / disable event submission

 Setting through configuration file

-Setting via dashboard
+Setting via web interface

 img.png